NIRCam Coronagraphic Imaging APT Template

 Table 3.
 Dither patterns for bar-shaped coronagraphic masks (MASKSWB and MASKLWB)

 Filters and exposures

-The user specifies the Filter for the scientific observations.
+The user specifies the Filters (Short Filter and Long Filter since Cycle 2) for the scientific observations.
 Available filters are a function of the chosen coronagraphic mask.
 The scientific exposure is configured by setting the readout patterns and characteristic parameters: Readout Pattern, Groups/Int, and Integrations/Exp.
-Groups/Int is limited to 10 for all readout patterns except DEEP2 and DEEP8, which allow up to 20.
+The Groups/Int parameter is limited to 10 for all readout patterns except DEEP2 and DEEP8, which allow up to 20.

 Total Dithers and Total Integrations are not user changeable and they reflect the values selected in the Dither Pattern and Integrations/Exp fields.